 Presented in association with Index on Censorship and supported by Arts Council England and British Council Artists’ International Development Fund.

-Thanks to Ash Kotak.
+Thanks to Run-Riot and Ash Kotak.